-Isabelle de Kleine is a Perth based artist working with the moving image and painting.
+Isabelle de Kleine is an Australian painter and video artist based in Berlin.
 Her work is a cross disciplinary exploration into perception and the psychological self; it is a continual study into a flawed, altered and edited conception of a reality through collaged and digital aesthetics; using heavy stylisation to disrupt the sense of realism.
 Her work is tied around the psychological understanding of cognitive distortions; how glitches within one's perception become a reality.
 Manipulating time and motion to create a metaphysical space that moves between expressive portraits and constructed aesthetics.

 Through modernist and contemporary references, Isabelle's portraits sit in perpetual state of change; alluding to a passing of time and action, yet never arriving at a point of conclusion.
 A stillness within the moving and a movement within the still.